Sisters of St. Francis of Philadelphia: 19th century

-In 1938, the sisters founded the Catholic High School of Baltimore; they continue to sponsor the school.
+In 1939, the congregation opened the Catholic High School of Baltimore in Maryland; they continue to sponsor the school.
 The school is incorporated as a separate legal entity with a governing board that includes lay women and men and Sisters of St. Francis of Philadelphia.

+In 1965, the Sisters founded Our Lady of Angels College in Aston Township, Pennsylvania.
+In 1980, the name was changed to Neumann College in 1980 in honor of John Neumann, their founder, and became Neumann University in 2009.

+In 1976 control of the school at the St. Stephen Mission in Wyoming was turned over to the Arapaho.
+The Sisters continued to serve at the mission until 1981.

-In the 1970's St. Joseph Orphanage Spokane became St. Joseph Children’s Home, and ceased operations in 1982 when the state changed its policy to a preference for foster homes.
+In the 1970s, St. Joseph Orphanage in Spokane became St. Joseph Children’s Home, and ceased operations in 1982 when the state changed its policy to a preference for foster homes.
 The premises then housed St. Joseph Family Center, offering counseling programs until it too closed in 2016 due to financial considerations.

+21st century

+At the start of the century, there were nearly 800 Sisters of St. Francis of Philadelphia serving in 88 missions in 19 dioceses.
+At its height in 1958, the congregation had numbered 1,600 Sisters working in schools, hospitals, and in social services.

+In 2003, the Franciscan Sisters of Ringwood (F.S.R.) merged with the Sisters of St. Francis of Philadelphia.
+They had been founded as the Capuchin Sisters of the Infant Jesus in Newark, New Jersey, in 1911 by Angela Clara Pesce to serve the Italian-speaking population of New Jersey, where they ran various schools.
+Their motherhouse was by then located in Ringwood, New Jersey.

+In 2007, the Sisters of St. Francis became a co-sponsor, along with the Archdiocese of Philadelphia, Neumann University and St. Katherine Drexel Parish to form Drexel Neumann Academy in Chester, Pennsylvania.
+It replaced St. Katharine Drexel School, which closed in 2005, and was the last Catholic school in the city.

-In 1965 the Sisters of St. Francis of Philadelphia founded Our Lady of Angels College in Aston, Pennsylvania.
-The name was changed to Neumann College in 1980 in honor of Saint John Neumann, and became Neumann University in 2009.
-In the summer of 2021, the University entered into an agreement to purchase the contiguous Our Lady of Angels Motherhouse for dormitory space.
-Some sisters will continue to reside on the premises.
+In the summer of 2021, Neumann University entered into an agreement to purchase the contiguous Our Lady of Angels Motherhouse for dormitory space.
+Some Franciscan Sisters will continue to reside on the premises.
 The congregation retains the Assisi House retirement convent; Red Hill Farm, a member-supported community farm; and the Franciscan Spiritual Center.
-The retired sisters at Assisi House make sandwiches for the poor and homeless of Philadelphia.
+The retired sisters at Assisi House make sandwiches for the poor and homeless of Philadelphia. premises.
+The congregation retains the Assisi House retirement convent; Red Hill Farm, a member-supported community farm; and the Franciscan Spiritual Center.

-The Sisters of St. Francis, are a co-sponsor, along with the Archdiocese of Philadelphia, Neumann University, and St. Katherine Drexel Parish, of Drexel Neumann Academy in Chester, Pennsylvania.